octree-gva/Zeitline/docs/documentation/installation.md

 </script>
 ```

-A CDN is also available with the [Unpkg](http://unpkg.co) service.
-For example, the version 0.0.4 is available here `https://unpkg.co/zeitline@0.0.4/dist/zeitline.bundle.min.js`.
+A CDN is also available with the [Unpkg](http://unpkg.com) service.
+For example, the version 0.1.0 is available here `https://unpkg.com/zeitline@0.1.0/dist/zeitline.bundle.min.js`.

+You can also use the latest version automatically by replacing the number by "x".
+For example if you want the last patch of the version 0.1 you can use the 0.1.x version like `https://unpkg.com/zeitline@0.1.x/dist/zeitline.bundle.min.js`.